-- Reviewed BBII submittals of Inspector Daily Reports (IDR) and Contractor Quality Control Report (CQCR). - Provided QA review of BBII submittals of Material Review Reports (MRR) to ensure that purchase order quality and test document requirements are met and included in the receiving inspection document package. - Provided QA review of BBII submittals of Certificates of Conformance (C of C) and Certificates of Analysis (C of A). - Provided QA review of BBII Non-Conformance Reports (NCR) and Construction Discrepancy Reports (CDR) to assure that in-process discrepancies are processed as required. - Provided review of BBII QA Audit Surveillance Reports. - Provided QA review of Supplier Certified Test Reports (CTR), and Certified Material Tests Reports (CMTR). - Prepared for upcoming audits for design, quality audits, quality records and training. - Continued review of BBII record set of As-Built Drawings related to open NCRs. - Updated Buy America report submitted by BBII and is under review. - Submitted revised JPB QMP R3 for review and approval - NCR #14 issued to BBII for Impedance Bond work performed to unapproved drawing. - NCR #15 issued to BBII for condensation build-up in TPS-2 unit.
+- Reviewed BBII submittals of Inspector Daily Reports (IDR) and Contractor Quality Control Report (CQCR). - Provided QA review of BBII submittals of Material Review Reports (MRR) to ensure that purchase order quality and test document requirements are met and included in the receiving inspection document package. - Provided QA review of BBII submittals of Certificates of Conformance (C of C) and Certificates of Analysis (C of A). - Provided QA review of BBII Non-Conformance Reports (NCR) and Construction Discrepancy Reports (CDR) to assure that in-process discrepancies are processed as required. - Provided review of BBII QA Audit Surveillance Reports. - Provided QA review of Supplier Certified Test Reports (CTR), and Certified Material Tests Reports (CMTR). - Prepared for upcoming audits for design, quality audits, quality records and training. - Continued review of BBII record set of As-Built Drawings related to open NCRs. - Continued monitoring NCR #14 issued to BBII for Impedance Bond work performed to unapproved drawing. - Reordered parts for NCR #15 issued to BBII for condensation build-up in TPS-2 unit. - Conducted audit of CDRL #38110 for switch isolation and CDRL #35270 for system ductbanks on August 16.